apjanco/GAM/archivematica.md

 3. Start archivematicaVM, by double-clicking.

-4. In Firefox, go to [archivogam.haverford.edu](http://archivogam.haverford.edu/en/control-de-misi%C3%B3n/).
+4. In Firefox, go to <a href="http://archivogam.haverford.edu/en/control-de-misi%C3%B3n/" target="_blank">archivogam.haverford.edu/en/control-de-misi%C3%B3n/</a>.
 You'll need to log in and click on mission control.
 Find if there are bags ready for import (marked 'no importado').

 5. Open the terminal.